 We are custodians of \$3.6 billion (\$3.2 billion net) worth of community assets.
-This includes land, buildings, infrastructure assets such as roads, footpaths, piers and jetties, underground drainage pipes and pits as well as soft assets such as trees and vegetation, art, library books, information technology equipment and other assets that have been acquired over many years.
+This includes land, buildings, infrastructure assets such as roads, footpaths, piers and jetties, underground drainage pipes and pits.
+Soft assets such as trees and vegetation, art, library books, information technology equipment and other assets that have been acquired over many years are included in Councils asset registers, however only Infrastructure assets have been included in our current asset plans and modelling.
+At present, soft assets are accounted for and included in financial budgets only, soft assets will be a future enchancement in our asset models.